paologaleotti/recipebook/README.md

 # recipebook
-A simple recipe book built in Django and Semantic UI.
+A simple recipe book built in Flask and Bootstrap.